JWKKWJ123/exercise/README.md

 csv/excel file created by _extract_information.py_

 ## Xnat_upload_general.py
-information needed for the uploading of each scan, it can the extracted automaticall from the csv/excel and bash file:
+information needed for the uploading of each scan, it can the extracted automatically from the csv/excel and bash file:
 - project: string of XNAT project ID
 - subject: string of XNAT subject ID (called PTID in the csv file)
 - scan_type: string indicating scan type (e.g. T1 or FLAIR)